python-can-define-radio/sdr-course/classroom_activities/053-Sample-Rates-4.md

 ## Sample Rate practice problems

 Run this.
+Name it `rough_sine_wave.py`.
 You'll see that it plots a very rough sine wave.

 ```python3
 import matplotlib.pyplot as plt